R4Z3R-Eva/Gemini-Jailbreaks/README.md

 # Gemini-Jailbreaks
-A list of Gemini Jailbreaks
+A list of Gemini and ChatGPT Jailbreaks

 Ive been working in some gemini jailbreaks and ive found sone and made some.